zhulinn/car-rental-Ruby-on-Rails/README.md

   2. All records associated with the car will be removed including the unreturned record and checked out record.
 * When Admin delete a user:
   1. All records associated with the user will be removed, including the reservations, checkouts, and checked out records.
+* Customers can suggest a new car.
+SuperAdmins and Admins can approve or disapprove this suggestion.